 What You Should Know About a Spinal Anesthesia Block

 Your anesthesiologist may recommend, or give you the option of, spinal anesthesia for your surgery.
-Here you will learn what they are good for and understand the benefits and risks of spinal anesthesia.
+In this article, you will learn what spinal anesthesia is good for and understand the benefits and risks.

-A spinal can be done alone, in conjunction with an epidural (common in labor- more on this later), in combination with sedation "twilight" anesthesia or even combined with a general anesthetic.
+A spinal can be done alone, in conjunction with an epidural (commonly used for women in labor; more on this later), in combination with sedation "twilight" anesthesia, or even combined with a general anesthetic.

-This article will focus on a spinal anesthesia that is being used as the main anesthetic for your surgery.
-The most common surgeries done with spinals are cesarean sections and knee and hip replacement and perhaps other surgeries on the lower extremities.
+This article will focus on a spinal anesthesia that is being used as the main anesthetic for surgery.
+The most common surgeries done with spinals are cesarean sections, knee and hip replacement, and perhaps other surgeries on the lower extremities.

 Definition: Spinal anesthesia uses medication injected into the spinal fluid in the low part of your spinal column.
 The medication, a local anesthetic, makes the lower half of your body numb, and you will not be able to move your legs.
 Your consciousness is not affected by spinal anesthesia.

-Pre-op: When you talk to your anesthesia provider before your surgery about a spinal , be sure to let him or her know if you take any medications, especially those that "thin the blood".
+Pre-op: When you talk to your anesthesia provider before your surgery about a spinal , be sure to let him or her know if you take any medications, especially those that "thin the blood."
 Aspirin and ibuprofen are over-the-counter meds of concern.
 Just as important, but sometimes overlooked, are herbal supplements.
-Fish oil, garlic, ginseng, vitamin E and several others cause excess bleeding, especially in combo with certain medications.
-Usually, by themselves, the herbals won't be a problem, but your anesthesiologist must know if you are using them.
+Fish oil, garlic, ginseng, vitamin E, and several others cause excess bleeding, especially in combination with certain medications.
+By themselves, herbals usually won't be a problem, but your anesthesiologist must know if you are using them.

 Spinal Anesthesia Technique: You will probably be lightly sedated before your spinal anesthetic, unless you are having a c-section (no sedation for baby).
 This means you will be relaxed but will still talk to the anesthesiologist when they ask you questions during the placement of the spinal anesthetic.
 After applying monitors for your heart rate and blood pressure, you will either sit up or lay curled up on your side.
 Your position is quite important for the success of the spinal anesthesia technique and success in many cases.

 Your anesthesiologist cleans the skin with sterilizing soap.
 A sterile drape covers your back.
 Then, numbing medicine for the skin is injected with a very small needle.
 This burns a little at first, but quickly dissipates.
 The anesthesiologist will tell you they are starting and to hold still.
 Another special hollow needle is used to find the spinal canal.
-When the anesthesiologist reaches the cerebrospinal fluid -- the CSF, they inject the numbing medicine slowly.
-You should not feel any pain, tingling, cramping or "shocks" during this phase.
+When the anesthesiologist reaches the cerebrospinal fluid (CSF), they inject the numbing medicine slowly.
+You should not feel any pain, tingling, cramping, or "shocks" during this phase.
 If you feel these things at any point, tell your doctor.
 They may need to adjust the needle a little to avoid irritating a nerve root.
-If you feel this, it doesn't mean anything bad is happening, but your doc needs to know.
+If you feel this, it doesn't mean anything bad is happening, but your doctor needs to know.

 How it works: The small amount of numbing medicine injected spreads out in the spinal fluid to bathe the nerves that supply the lower half of the body.
 They become numb and you may lose the ability to tell where your legs are in relation to your body.
 You will not be able to move your legs.
 This effect is normal and will usually last, at least, a couple of hours.
 Depending on how high the spinal spreads, you may also feel a little bit like you can't take a deep breath.
 This results from numbing of nerves of the abdomen and lower chest wall.
 Normally, even though you aren't aware of it, when you take a deep breath, your can feel your abdomen and chest rise and fall with each breath.
 Some people who are sensitive to loss of this sensation feel anxious when they aren't able to tell their chest is moving.
 Tell your anesthesiologist if you feel this and he or she should be able to reassure you that they are watching your breathing and oxygen level on the monitors and you really are just fine.